Project Details

 - What is the first step in delivering the RSL ANZAC Village Renewal?

-The first step in delivering the RSL ANZAC Village Renewal is to gather information about the Village, the site and surrounds.
-RSL LifeCare will do this by working with technical experts and consultants, who will carry out investigations on the site and review existing records and reports.
-You may see some of these consultants out and about in the Village over the coming months.
+The first step in delivering the RSL ANZAC Village Renewal has been to gather information about the Village, the site and surrounds.
+RSL LifeCare has done this by working with technical experts and consultants, who have carried out investigations on the site and reviewed existing records and reports.
+We have also drawn on the principles we developed with the RSL ANZAC Village Community in 2023.
+All of this work has helped us to understand opportunities and constraints in the Village and has defined where in the Village the renewal works will take place.

 Co-create Design Process